popeindustries/dvlp/README.md

 ### Mocking

-When developing locally, it's often useful to mock responses for requests made by your server or browser application, especially when working with an external API. **dvlp** lets you quickly and easily mock endpoints by intercepting requests that match those registered with the `-m, --mock` flag.
+When developing locally, it's often useful to mock responses for requests made by your server or browser application, especially when working with an external API. **dvlp** lets you quickly and easily mock endpoints by intercepting requests that match those registered with the `-m, --mock` option.

 <details>